Six Blogging Myths and Fears, Dissected

 Do you normally watch four hours of TV per day?
 Let’s lower that to three hours – at least once per week.

 Do you spend two hours playing Halo, Mario, or Zelda?
 Again, let’s sacrifice some time once or twice per week.

-Do you enjoying sleeping in late?
+Do you enjoy sleeping in late?
 Me too, but I got in the habit of getting up 30-45 minutes earlier on some days.